BuildAndDestroy/c2-redirectors/README.md

 ## Rocky Linux

+## Install Options

+* Follow the Automated KVM install if you are running Rocky as a virtual machine on KVM.
+The certificate is set to self signed.
+* If you are running Rocky as an exposed service on the internet, feel free to update the rocky_setup.sh file to use certbot instead of the self signed certificate.

 ### Automate KVM guest server

+* Skip this KVM install if you already have Rocky running.
 * Create a password using sha512.
 Update the anaconda.cfg file with this password (create two if needed), for root and user, lines 39 and 40.
 ```
 mkpasswd -m sha-512